hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 ##### And what about my cravings?

 You are eating broccoli with tahini sauce and loads of legumes.
-It's filling, so you are not hungry, and knowing that these foods are good for you makes you happy, in theory.
+It's filling, so you are not hungry, and knowing that these foods are good for you makes you happy, but...cravings.
-In practice, you have cravings.

 Roughly speaking, cravings come in two flavours - biological and emotional.
-Biological cravings are mechanisms that evolved in our brain over millions of years to motivate us to look for stuff that was rear during most of that evoljutionary period - sugars, fats, proteins and salt.
+Biological cravings are mechanisms that evolved in our brain over millions of years to motivate us to look for stuff that was rear during most of that evolutionary period - sugars, fats, proteins and salt.
 Because leafy greens were abundant in the environment, no mechanism evolved to motivate us to look for them.
 In fact, 2 million years ago there was a danger that leafy greens would be the only thing humans eat.
 Everything in the environment contained fibre, apart from the antelope, that was really hard to catch.